CINMPIS DAYS 2026

 Please instruct your bank to process the remittance "free of all charges to beneficiary."

-Please, send a copy of receipt of the bank transfer using exclusively the following link CINMPIS DAYS 2026 Secretariat and SCI Accounting Office
+Please, send a copy of receipt of the bank transfer using exclusively the following link CINMPIS DAYS 2026 Secretariat

 Please note that the Italian Chemical Society (SCI) (Tax Code: 02908800580), which manages registrations for CINMPIS DAYS 2026, is a non-profit organization and, as such, is exempt from VAT under Italian law (Art.
 4 D.P.R.
 633/72).
 Upon confirmation of your payment, SCI will promptly issue the corresponding receipt.